 THANK YOU FOR VISITING!

 Bruce D. Taub is President of Nascentivity Funds Group, a private venture capital company based in Miami, Florida.
-He is also President and Publisher of In Fairness Review.
+He is also President and Publisher of The Principal Post.
 Bruce is a former financial services executive, an academic, an entrepreneur and an active arts philanthropist.

 Bruce’s corporate experience includes senior management and marketing positions at two Fortune 50 investment firms.
 At Merrill Lynch, where he worked for over twenty years, he held positions as Senior Director of the International Sales and Products Group and as National Sales Manager for the U. S. Private Client Group.
 He later served as Senior Vice President at Prudential Financial, responsible for the securities and financial planning businesses in the northeastern United States and a member of the securities company Operating Committee.